 I love this!
 I experience the “treasures of darkness” all the time.
 Here are some of them:

-- He knows my name (wonderful!)
+- He knows my name (that’s so wonderful!).

-- He goes through hardships with me
+- He goes through hardships with me.

-- He strengthens me in them
+- He strengthens me right in the middle of them.

 - He uses my condition to prove to me and the world that the pleasure of His company can make me joyful, strong, patient, and hopeful, and that I have every reason to love my life as it is.